How smarter How smarter IP access control system leads to safer university campuses leads to safer university campuses

 The University embarked on a multi-phase project to revamp campus security entirely.
 The first step in the multi-year project was to install a Genetec Omnicast™ video management system (VMS).
 The next was to choose hardware and software which could easily integrate with it.
 That included Axis security cameras, more than 1,500 of which were incorporated into the system.

-It will also include video IP intercoms from 2N, which are integrated into three modules of the Genetec Security Center: Synergis (Access control), Sipelia (PBX) and Omnicast (VMS).
+It will also include video IP intercoms from 2N, which are integrated into three modules of the Genetec Security Center: Synergis (IP access control systems), Sipelia (PBX) and Omnicast (VMS).
 The smart intercoms will help secure access control points including the main entrance, back doors and parking areas.
 As well as enabling visitors to be handled in a user-friendly way, the intercoms also incorporate an extra camera with a special viewing angle, with the signal being sent directly to the VMS.
 This will make it easy for University security to sync time-stamped video footage to verify who is entering and leaving a building.
 This capability, combined with Genetec’s license plate recognition and voice over IP segments, will produce a completely unified Security Center.

 The next stage: upgrading the emergency system